 Visit: http://fatcat.godziklab.org/fatcat/fatcat\pair.html and enter the PDB code 2HBS chain B for the first structure.
-Then enter one PDB code for neuroglobin you found from answering Q17 previously (see below for an example).
+Then enter one PDB code for neuroglobin you found from answering Q9 previously (see Figure 8 for an example where we use the neuroglobin structure 4MPM, chain B).